helen-choi/blush-paper-shop/README.md

 # blush-paper-shop
-A full stack Node.js and React shopping cart app.
+A full stack Node.js and React shopping cart app for wedding stationery.